DrumPants/Sensorizer-DrumPants-Firmware/README.md

 2. `Sensorizer/LEDController/SevenSegmentController` folder (only copy the SevenSegmentController folder)
 3. Rob Tillaart's I2C_EEPROM libary: https://github.com/odbol/Arduino-1.git (just the I2C_EEPROM folder)
 4. Paul Stoffregen's Encoder library: http://www.pjrc.com/teensy/td_libs_Encoder.html
 5. *IMPORTANT*: Copy all files from the `SensorizerServer/**` subfolders into a single folder called `SensorizerServer/utility`.
 (This is to circumvent the Arduino compile process that ignores source files in any subfolders in a library).
+For convenience, you can run the `SensorizerServer/fix_utility_dir_for_arduino.sh` script to do it for you.

 Compile Sketch and Upload